evschneider-hmi/ps-html5auditor/README.md

-# ps-html5auditor
+# PS HTML5 Auditor

-HTML5 Creative Auditor (Platform Solutions) - static client-side CM360 / IAB HTML5 compliance tool
+HTML5 Creative Auditor (Platform Solutions) deployment target.

+Source code lives in the original development repository; this one will host the built static site via GitHub Pages.